mysticcoders/www/_posts/2009-07-06-mystic-s-pastebin-gets-some-minor-update.markdown

 <li>Abuse Reporting - it happens all the time, spam fills a pastebin, we've added a few measures to combat this nuisance along with a "Report Abuse" function which takes the paste out of the history</li>
 <li>Code Refactoring - nothing to do with the UI, but there have been a few changes and enhancements under the hood.</li>
 </ul>
-<p>With all of that in mind, we think those are pretty great updates to an already fantastic tool.
-What would you like to see in the pastebin next?  image support?  diff support?  durations to keep a post?  something else?</p>
+With all of that in mind, we think those are pretty great updates to an already fantastic tool.
+What would you like to see in the pastebin next?  image support?  diff support?  durations to keep a post?  something else?\n